QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     Q = Af.Q
     R = [Af.R; zeros(N - M, M)] # Stack with zeros
     @show Q * R ≈ A
-    x = R \ Q'*b  # the QR way
+    x = R \ Q'*b  # simplified QR solution for least squares

-This stacks the ``R`` with zeros to multiple, but the more specialized algorithm would not multiply directly in that way.
+This stacks the ``R`` with zeros, but the more specialized algorithm would not multiply directly in that way.

 In some cases, if an LU is not available for a particular matrix structure, the QR factorization